 On a typical day, 20 percent or more of our water intake comes from solid foods like fruits and vegetables.
 While it’s still incredibly important to drink enough water, try incorporating some of these snacks into your daily routine.
-You’ll be checking off a few dietary boxes since all foods listed below are at least 90 percent water and they offer various other nutritional benefits.
+You’ll be checking off a few dietary boxes since all foods listed below are at least 90 percent water and they offer various other nutritional benefits, as well.

 Cucumbers have the highest water content of any solid food, so they are perfect for summer salads on those sweltering days you can’t seem to stomach much else.
 Try mixing with watermelon and red onions for a refreshing salad (you’ll love this recipe), or juice cucumbers along with grapefruits for a sweet drinkable snack.
 Even just a few slices in plain Greek yogurt can help you stay cool.